History of Relic Badges

 At first the plastic material was difficult to get because it was during World War II.
 She would scrape the image off x-ray films to use the plastic underneath.
 Her parents, husband, and foster children helped with the work.

-All of this experience and expertise was in place when the Guild needed to increase production.
+All of this experience and expertise was in place when the Guild needed to increase production of relic badges.
 In the early days, Dorothy Fletcher, a secretary for the Guild, organized members to hand punch the oval pictures and plastics.
 Elenore faithfully supplied the plastic pieces for many years.

-Each relic badge is carefully and individually assembled.
 Originally, the tiny piece of fabric was taken from Fr.
-Solanus' habit (2nd class relic).
+Solanus' actual habit (2nd class relic).
 Around 1996-97 when this cloth was no longer available, we began using brown cloth that is blessed and touched to the tomb of Fr.
 Solanus (3rd class).

-At first, the two pieces were printed separately and each oval cut out by hand.
-Today they are printed double-sided on sheets and die-cut for easy punching.
+At first, the back and front pieces were printed separately and each oval cut out by hand.
+Today they are printed double-sided on sheets and die-cut, then carefully separated one at a time.

-Some folks grasp their badge in times of suffering, trial, or trouble.
+Some people like to hold their badge in times of suffering, trial, or trouble.
 Holding it while enduring a medical procedure or undergoing a difficult situation helps to comfort us.
 The badge represents hope while rallying with our own faith.

 Long and dedicated hours from hundreds of men and women have gone into making relic badges through the years, but those who are part of the process would agree that it is an honor, a form of prayer, and a good feeling to know that others may be helped in some way.

 Relic badges are not for sale.
-"It is absolutely wrong to sell sacred relics" according to Canon Law.* We freely give them to those who ask.
-Our costs (production and postage) continue to increase; therefore we do appreciate donations to our ministry.
+"It is absolutely forbidden to sell sacred relics" according to Canon Law (Canon 1190: "Sacras reliquias vendere nefas est.").
+We freely give them to those who have devotion to Fr.
+Solanus.